-I’m a Nicola Cabibbo postdoctoral fellow in the group of Prof. Enrico Nardi at the Laboratori Nazionali di Frascati in Frascati, Italy.
+I’m a Nicola Cabibbo postdoctoral fellow at the Laboratori Nazionali di Frascati in Frascati, Italy.
 My research interests center around the phenomenology of theories beyond the Standard Model.
 I am particularly interested in the nature of dark matter, the origin of neutrino masses, and the baryon asymmetry in the Universe.

 Previously, I was a postdoctoral researcher at Case Western Reserve University in Cleveland, USA, in the group of Prof. Pavel Fileviez Perez.
 In 2018 I completed my PhD in the Institute for Particle Physics Phenomenology (IPPP) at Durham University in Durham, UK, under the supervision of Prof. Valentin V. Khoze.
 Outside of physics, I enjoy football (soccer), traveling, hiking, and playing the piano.